- Mission and Vision

 Students should review the website listed below for Graduate College Publications, particularly the Manual of Rules and Regulations of the Graduate College, which governs most aspects of study: https://grad.uiowa.edu/academics/manual

 - A master’s student will be dismissed from the MS in Health Services and Policy Research Program if they earn less than a 2.6 cumulative G.P.A. after completing six or more semester hours toward the MS. A master’s student will be dismissed from the MS Program if they earn less than a 2.85 cumulative G.P.A. after completing nine or more semester hours in the MS.

 - A master’s student will be placed on probation and may be dismissed from the MS Program by simple majority vote of the primary HMP faculty excluding the Department Head, under the following conditions:

 - If, after completing six or more semester hours toward the MS, the student has a cumulative grade point average of less than 3.00; or,

 - Removal from Probation.
 A student placed on probation will be removed from probation upon successful completion of the objectives as specified in her/his letter of probation.
-The performance of each student on probation who does not qualify for removal from probation after one semester shall be reviewed by primary HMP faculty, excluding the Department Head, after the end of each session during which the student has registered until she/he has met the requirements for removal from probation.
-By simple majority vote, the primary HMP faculty, excluding the Department Head, will then select one of the following courses of action, after which the student will be notified in writing of any action taken by the faculty:
+The performance of each student on probation who does not qualify for removal from probation after one semester shall be reviewed by primary HMP faculty, excluding the Department Head, after the end of each session during which the student has registered until they have met the requirements for removal from probation.
+By simple majority vote, the primary HMP faculty, excluding the Department Head, will then select one of the following courses of action:

 - Continue the student on probation; or